karmi/retire/README.markdown

 Usage
 -----

-_Tire_ exposes easy-to-use domain specific language for fluent communication with _ElasticSearch_.
+_Tire_ exposes easy-to-use domain specific language for fluent communication with _Elasticsearch_.

 It easily blends with your _ActiveModel_/_ActiveRecord_ classes for convenient usage in _Rails_ applications.

-To test-drive the core _ElasticSearch_ functionality, let's require the gem:
+To test-drive the core _Elasticsearch_ functionality, let's require the gem:

 ```ruby
     require 'rubygems'